Samsung Galaxy Tab 2 7.0 review

 7 in 1024x600 display, 345g, 1GHz TI OMAP4430, 1.00GB RAM, 8GB disk, Android 4.0

-The Samsung Galaxy Tab 2 7.0 was a decent buy a few years back but tablets have come on a long way since then, while smaller 7in models such as this have fallen somewhat out of favour, with tastes moving to 8in and larger tablets.
-That said if you see one secondhand for very little, by which we mean about £50 it might still be worth picking up.
+The Samsung Galaxy Tab 2 7.0 was a decent buy a few years back but tablets have come on a long way since then, while smaller 7in models such as this have fallen slightly out of favour, with tastes moving to 8in and larger tablets.
+That said if you see one secondhand for very little, by which we mean about £50, it might still be worth picking up.
+We're certainly more fond of the Galaxy Tab 2 7.0 than the newer Samsung Galaxy Tab Lite that we found sluggish and disappointing, even when taking into consideration its budget price.

 Even in its day the Tab 2 was outdone by the then excellent Google Nexus 7.
 In terms of looks, there's not much to tell the two apart.
 Both tablets are roughly the same size and weight.
 However, the Nexus 7 has a darker screen, so when it's turned off it's hard to tell where the screen ends and the bezel starts.
 Due to the Galaxy Tab 2's lighter screen, the bezel stands out more, making the display look a little smaller.
 There are, however, both silver and white versions of the Tab 2, so you've got a bit more choice on looks.